 As I continued reading the book, back in my mind I was thinking, how is this related to our everyday business?
 It then dawned on me that, the elephant is our entire business with the body parts being the functions i.e. Marketing, Finance, Human resources, IT, Production etc.

-All these functions somehow contribute to the overall make-up and success of the organisation but we have somehow elevated one function at the cost of other functions.
+All these functions somehow contribute to the overall make-up and success of the organization but we have somehow elevated one function at the cost of other functions.

 From the elephant analogy, it can be argued, for example, that the man who didn’t feel the ear but felt the tusk will continue to disagree with the one who felt the ear and thought the elephant is a fan.
 The opposite is true.

-So often, managers and employees have made the mistake of thinking that their department is in competition with another department for resources, time, recognition etc, therefore whatever they say is the correct thing.
+So often, managers and employees have made the mistake of thinking that their department is in competition with another department for resources, time, and recognition, therefore whatever they say is the correct thing.

 For example, the Marketing department always thinks that the Finance department is only there to scupper their projects for example, through budget cuts but what the marketing guys fail to comprehend is that, the finance guys are there to evaluate their proposed projects and provide decision-making support.

-A functional manager should not be so much consumed only by the activities and strategies of his/her department and forget the overall organisational goals.
+A functional manager should not be so much consumed only by the activities and strategies of his/her department and forget the overall organizational goals.

-You might be the ear of the elephant for your organisation, being the first point of contact with customers, suppliers, business partners etc and bringing in sales revenue, but that does not mean you have to look down upon your colleague who is the tail, operating from the back office, for example the IT guy.
+You might be the ear of the elephant for your organization, being the first point of contact with customers, suppliers, and business partners and bringing in sales revenue, but that does not mean you have to look down upon your colleague who is the tail, operating from the back office, for example the IT guy.